George Klopfer: Public attention

 Klopfer first gained notoriety in November 1978 when the Chicago Sun-Times published its "The Abortion Profiteers" series documenting illegal and otherwise troubling practices among Chicago-area abortion facilities.
 A nurse reported to an undercover investigator that Ming Kow Hah and Klopfer would race each other to see who could complete the most abortions in a single day.
 "When Hah is here, Klopfer really zips.
 Hah marks the patients on his leg, and if Klopfer sees that Hah’s got a leg full, he goes like wildfire to catch up."
 Another nurse said, "Klopfer would be having a cup of coffee and be on his last sip when he'd jump up and say, 'I'd better get going or Hah will have the whole recovery room full.'"

+In August 2016, the Indiana Medical Licensing Board suspended his medical license for failing to exercise reasonable care and violating several documentation requirements.

-In September 2019, he gained attention when the sheriff's office of Will County, Illinois, said that authorities had found 2,246 preserved fetal remains at his home.
+Upon his death in September 2019, he gained attention when the sheriff's office of Will County, Illinois, said that authorities had found 2,246 preserved fetal remains at his home.
 An additional 165 remains were found in the trunk of a car in October, totaling 2,411 fetal remains.
-Klopfer had been a longtime doctor at an abortion clinic in South Bend, Indiana, and had also practiced in Gary, Indiana, and Fort Wayne, Indiana.
-In August 2016, the Indiana Medical Licensing Board suspended his medical license for failing to exercise reasonable care and violating several documentation requirements.

-When family members of Klopfer began clearing out his belongings from his home after his death, they made the gruesome discovery, according to Chicago's ABC 7.

-The family found the human remains and reported their find to authorities.